 Variations

-- Cheese - Instead of cheddar, use a white cheddar, jalapeño pepper jack, gruyere or whatever cheese you prefer.
+- Cheese - Instead of cheddar, use a white cheddar, jalapeño pepper jack, gruyere or whatever semi-hard cheese you prefer.

 Related Recipes